turingschool-examples/interviewing-workshops/README.md

 Some ideas to get involved are:

 - add notes and resources via a Pull Request.
-Please see Contribution Guidelines TODO
+Please see Contribution Guidelines [here](./CONTRIBUTIONS.md)
 - create issues to ask for help, assistance, guidance, practice buddies, and reviews on your videos.
   - No seriously, if you want others to review your recording, please feel free to open up an issue and ask others for their feedback!
 - fork this repo to make your own notes and changes
-- **star this repo so we know you found it useful and we can keep it maintained. **
+- **star this repo so we know you found it useful and we can keep it maintained.**

 <div align="center">
   <br/>